No matter what issue or country around the world tugs at your heart, Salesian Missions supports what you care about most.

 More than 3 million youth have received services funded by Salesian Missions.
 These programs are provided to children regardless of race or religion.
 Salesian Missions is innovative and skilled at designing programs that are customized to meet the immediate needs of the communities they serve.
 Therefore, their programs are vast but generally fall into a few basic categories.

-To date, more than 5 million Americans have helped make these programs possible through their generous donations (82% of all donations go directly to programs that help those most in need).
+To date, more than 5 million Americans have helped make these programs possible through their generous donations (over 85% of all donations go directly to programs that help those most in need).